Frequently Asked Questions

 Q: Can I plant up my pond in the autumn?

-A: For any type of gardening, the planting is the process before the reward, so this makes Autumn a very good time to plant certain types of pond plants as they will already be established and therefore, put on a good display of foliage and flowers in the Spring.
+A: Autumn is a great time to plant certain types of pond plants as many will already be established in the months before, so will provide a beautiful display of blooming flowers for Spring.

 Q: What pests are eating my pond plants and water lilies?

 A: There are a range of pests that might be prevalent in your water garden, such as spider mites, black fly and white fly, leaf spots, crown rot, snails, Water Lily Beetles and Chinese Dark Moths.

 Q: How do I over winter my pond plants?

 A: Over-wintering your pond plants is easier than you might think.
 When tidying up your pond for aesthetic reasons, make sure that you don't cut certain plants back as this will have a detrimental effect.

 Q: Are pond snails good for my pond?